Is WP All Import not working as expected?

 Broken WP All Import database tables can stop the import from working correctly.

-- Try restoring the database tables form a backup, or deleting the WP All Import database tables and reinstalling WP All Import (you will lose all of the data associated with your previous imports).
+- Try restoring the database tables from a backup or deleting the WP All Import database tables and reinstalling WP All Import (you will lose all of the data associated with your previous imports).

 - Deactivate and reactivate WP All Import.